 Rolex – prices hold

-The Chinese coronavirus outbreak does not mean Rolex will roll back its recent price hikes.
+The coronavirus outbreak does not mean Rolex will roll back its recent price hikes.
 The Swiss watchmaker got where it is today by building superb timepieces and carefully controlling the supply – demand equation.

 Falling demand in Asia will allow Rolex to restock Rolex-deficient dealers elsewhere in the world.
 But the brand will never flood the supply chain – even if it means warehousing tens of thousands of watches – which they’ll release strategically as they cut back on production.